Metals and energy finance

 IC-MinEval and IC-CoalEval

 In the workshop sessions use will be made in the workshop sessions of the IC-MinEval software, an Excel™-based spreadsheet programme automating all stages required to produce models for a wide range of mineral projects.
-The functionality of IC-MinEval will be delivered over the internet through the Software as a Service (SAAS) system with InfoMine (http://software.infomine.com/).
-Delegates will be expected to have their own laptop computers available and will be provided with wireless access to the Business School's internet.
-They will need to have administrative rights for their laptops, as there will be the need to install ActiveX to access the system.
-Delegates will be given access to SaaS a few days before the start of the course.
-(Delegates with AppleMac and Firefox internet browsers may need some support).
-Delegates all have access to the functionality of IC-MinEval through SaaS for a further three weeks after the course.
-Access beyond that will be available on subscriptions.
+The functionality of IC-MinEval will be delivered through the internet and delegates will be expected to have their own laptop computers available.
+They will need to have administrative rights and Excel on their laptops.
+Delegates will be given access to the functionality of IC-MinEval a few days before the start of the course and for one month after the course.

 Participants will be able to retain digital copies of the spreadsheets that they generate during the course.
 It produces a Balance Sheet and Profit and Loss account from the cash flows, with tax provisions linked to the Profit and Loss account.
 Output modules include the base case discount cash flows, as well as key financial ratios and performance indicators such as NPV, IRR payback and maximum cash exposure.
 Sensitivity analysis can be undertaken on key variables.